zhouyuan/OAP/oap-spark/README.md

 ## User Guide

 ### Installation

 We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md) for more information.
-If you have finished [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md),you needn't compile and install Memkind, and you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars`.
+If you have finished [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md), you needn't compile and install Memkind, and you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars`.

 ### Prerequisites